Film Financing Lessons | Famous Producer Investor Stories

 Film Financing lessons from famous producers such as Steven Spielberg, Martin Scorsese, Lee Daniels, Kevin Smith, Richard Linklater and more.
 One of the biggest take-aways here is that film financing is a never-ending process...no matter how famous these producers and directors are, successful filmmakers see film financing as an innate part of film production throughout their careers.

-We get thousands of emails per year from filmmakers just asking for money.
-Usually, they have no filmmaking experience, which they tell us in their first sentence, no connections, no industry experience and have not bothered to read one of our 1200+ articles on this site about film financing.
 The main theme you will notice below is that every filmmaker here (except ONE) worked HARD to secure funding for their movies.
 They were resourceful, creative, inventive, detailed and diligent, using their talent not just to make their films, but also to finance them.
 Please take the time to learn from the best as they offer some of most valuable filmmaker lessons you can learn.
 They demonstrate that the time to learn about film financing is NOW, because it's not a part of the filmmaking process that gets less difficult over time.

 Richard Linklater